RagnarB83/ash-documentation/docs/module_freq.rst

     #Parallel mode: ASH will use the number of cores given to run same number of displacments simultaneously.
     freqresult = NumFreq(fragment=Reactant, theory=ORCAcalc, npoint=2, runmode='parallel', numcores=numcores)

+    print("Vibrational frequencies (cm**-1) : ", freqresult['frequencies'])
+    print("ZPVE (Eh) : ", freqresult['ZPVE'])
+    print("Gibbs energy corrections (Eh) : ", freqresult['Gcorr'])

 #########################################
 Analytical frequencies
 #########################################

-Some QM programs have analytical frequencies implemented and the ASH interface may support requesting the calculation of the analytical Hessian.
+Some QM programs have analytical frequencies implemented and the ASH interface may support requesting the calculation of the analytical Hessian and reading Hessian back.
-Currently analytical frequencies are supported in the QM codes: ORCATheory
+Currently analytical frequencies are supported in the QM codes: **ORCATheory**

 An analytical Hessian calculation is requested by the AnFreq function that takes fragment and theory as necessary arguments: